 Christian Service Mission Statement: Enter to Learn Leave to Serve.
 The Christian Service Program is rooted in the foundation of the Catholic Social Teachings (CST) and the Lasallian Core Principles.
-Through our programs of community almsgiving, club and team outreach, Christian Service-Learning curriculum, and VENAVER, our students will develop critical and creative thinking skills in their faith through action.
+Through our programs of community almsgiving, registered service clubs, and team outreach, Christian Service-Learning curriculum, and VENAVER faith-based immersion opportunities, and the Social Action Leadership Team (S.A.L.T.) our students will develop critical and creative thinking skills in their faith through action.
 Providing our students with the opportunity to serve others is a defining attribute of our Lasallian education.